pragmint/open-practices/practices/automate-infrastructure-management.md

 # Automate Infrastructure Management

 Automate Infrastructure Management a practice that automates the provisioning and management of IT infrastructure through code rather than manual processes.
 Utilizing tools like Terraform, IaC allows teams to efficiently deploy and manage servers, storage, and networking in a consistent, repeatable manner.
 This approach enhances agility, reduces human error, and ensures secure, compliant infrastructure setups.
-Through version control and continuous integration, IaC supports a more reliable and scalable infrastructure, crucial for modern software development workflows.

 ## Nuance

 ### Understanding the Complexity of Setup
 Setting up Infrastructure as Code (IaC) can initially be complex, especially for organizations transitioning from manual infrastructure management.
 The initial investment in learning and setting up IaC tools and practices requires time and effort.

 ### Version Control is Crucial
-One common misconception is underestimating the importance of version control for IaC configurations.
-Treating infrastructure code with the same rigor as application code, including version control, is essential for maintaining consistency and auditability.
+Treating infrastructure code with the same rigor as application code, including version control, is essential for maintaining consistency.

 ### Security and Compliance Challenges
 Ensuring security and compliance within IaC practices is not automatic.
 Teams must incorporate security practices into their IaC workflows, such as scanning for vulnerabilities and enforcing policy as code, to safeguard their infrastructure.